AshKyd/briscycle/site/legal/sustainability.md

 ## Sustainability principles

+- This server is hosted with 100% renewable energy, as best the grid in Southeast Queensland can provide.
 - Providers & technologies are chosen based sustainability first.
 - Development is done with 100% renewable energy on premise
 - JAMStack/Static site generation with [Eleventy](https://www.11ty.dev/) means this site uses shared server resources and requires almost no cloud compute to maintain.
 This reduces energy consumption in the short term and results in less ewaste in the long term